runningfalcon/runningfalcon.github.io/index.md

 In the beginning you will very much be an analyst but eventually you'll come to do the following

-- Handle the data life cycle end-to-end from ingestion all the way to consumption
+- Handle the data life cycle end-to-end from ingestion all the way to analysis

 - Manage ETL/ELT of data from multiple sources

-- Writing automation and testing scripts for various tasks including database managements
+- Write automation and test scripts for various tasks including database management

-- Architecting table/database design and data infrastructure when necessary
+- Architect table/database designs and data infrastructure when necessary

 **What You Can Expect Soon**